olivia-mauger/tutorials/docs/source/exceptions.rst

 Upon examining these 3 different ``Exception`` classes, there are a few key things to take away.
 For one, instead of the keyword ``class``, they are all created with the following syntax: ``exception ClassName``.

 In addition, each has a single constructor that calls the parent class’ constructor via ``super()``.
-As for all exceptions, the parent class is called ``Exception``. ``Exception`` has 2 constructors, one that takes no parameters (creating an ``Exception`` without a message) and one that takes a ``String`` representing an explanation for the exception.
+As for all exceptions, the parent class is called ``Exception``. ``Exception`` has 2 constructors, one that takes no parameters (creating an exception without a message) and one that takes a ``String`` representing an explanation for the exception.
 In all 3 examples, we have invoked the parent constructor that takes in a ``String``.
 These ``String`` values are the messages displayed when the specific exception is thrown.
 For instance, if in a driver class we stated, ``throw MeasuringMistakeException:create();``, the console output would have been ``except@MeasuringMistakeException: Brush up on your fractions!
 You measured wrong!``

 Now that we have established **how** to create our own exceptions, it is time to move on to **catching exceptions**.

 **Catching Exceptions**

 Although knowing how to create and throw exceptions is important, it is even more useful to know how to **catch** them.
-As you have seen from the previous examples, when an exception is thrown, the program stops running at that point. **Catching** an exception circumvents this issue by identifying and "preventing" the exception that may or may not result when a given action is taken.
+As you have seen from the previous examples, when an exception is thrown, the program stops running at that point. **Catching** an exception circumvents this issue by identifying and "handling" the exception that may or may not result when a given action is taken.

 Let’s revisit our cooking example by looking at the driver program, ``ExceptionTest`` below.